Google Meet Pricing in 2026: Free vs. Paid Plans Compared

 💬 Automated sharing of insights to other tools.

-NOTE: When you choose any paid Google Meet plan, you're actually subscribing to Google Workspace.
-That means you'll also get access to tools like Gmail, Google Drive, Google Docs, Sheets, Slides, Google Chat, Google Calendar, and more.
+NOTE: When you choose any paid Google Meet plan, you are actually subscribing to Google Workspace.
+That means you also get tools like Gmail, Google Drive, Google Docs, Sheets, Slides, Google Chat, and Google Calendar.

-- Meeting length: Up to 60 minutes per Google Meet video meeting
+- Meeting length: Up to 60 minutes per group video meeting

 - Participants: Up to 100